aCandidMind/codefortheplanet.org/README.md

 	bundle exec rails s

+Currently there's an index.html maintenance page that will show up on the root route.
+You can either delete it or go to /recipes

 ## Deployment instructions

 The project is deployed via the heroku toolbelt.
 If you want to join the development regularly contact